 Finally, electrical trades have been highly susceptible to asbestos exposure because of its use in materials needed to perform their jobs.
 Asbestos has a neutral conductivity, making it an ideal insulator for coating wires and fire prevention.
 At one time, many electrical products were made with asbestos, including cables, insulation, tape, wires, asbestos linings and washers for breaker boxes, contact terminals, electric ducts or raceways, insulating paper, phenolic material, and insulating film.
 Even some protective clothing and gloves for electricians incorporated asbestos.

 What Can You Do About Asbestos Exposure and Mesothelioma?

 If you think you were exposed to asbestos or if you are experiencing respiratory problems and back pain, talk to your doctor.
 Other symptoms include shortness of breath, stubborn cough, and unexpected weight loss.
 It’s important to tell your doctor about your work history and any symptoms you may be having.
 Request a screening for asbestos-related disease and go to your regular check-ups.

 How We Help Victims of Asbestos Exposure

 Seek justice with the help of our experienced mesothelioma attorneys.
-Our law firm, Waters Kraus & Paul, has represented individuals like you affected by asbestos exposure for over 20 years, aggressively fighting the corporate giants responsible for their dangerous products.
+Our law firm, Waters Kraus Paul & Siegel, has represented individuals like you affected by asbestos exposure for over 20 years, aggressively fighting the corporate giants responsible for their dangerous products.
 If you or a loved one were exposed to asbestos or suffer from a disease caused by asbestos like mesothelioma, we can help.